dcaputo-harmoni/open-balena-delta/README.md

 You will need to add a parameter to config.json on devices that will be paritcipating in delta updates:

 - ***deltaEndpoint***: The hostname of your `open-balena-delta` instance, i.e. delta.openbalena.<yourdomain.com>

+## Limitations and Known Issues
+- Needs some form of authentication for rsync download endpoint

 ## Credits